chrisella/kind-pluto-8b70f/src/pages/posts/using-webpack-with-node-on-aws-lambda.md

 hide_header: false
 seo:
   title: 'Using Webpack for AWS Lambda with NodeJs and Typescript.'
-  description: 'How to use Typescript + NodeJS and write '
+  description: 'How to use Typescript + NodeJS and compile to a single output file using Webpack.'
   robots: []
   extra: []
   type: stackbit_page_meta